Use Excel to add and organize your keywords and import that right into FlowJo to annotate your data files.

-Locate your CSV file and import the CSV file
+- Locate your CSV file and click Open.

 The ability to import a CSV file is extremely powerful considering you are likely already using an excel document to annotate your samples and track them.
-With FlowJo’s plate editor, you can now use these annotation during analysis with a few clicks!
+With FlowJo’s plate editor, you can now use these files to annotate your .fcs files during analysis with a few clicks!

 Import Multiple Plates as well

 Click the plus sign in the plate editor window and create multiple plates.
 This way, you can annotate multiple plates of data in one workspace!

 - Setting up a dilution factor keyword set

 - Plates Band